MichelangeloCB/mtechtask/README.md

 Madatech Tasks CRUD.

-- To run this project -> : XAMPP, PHP 8 +, MySQL.
+- To run this project -> : XAMPP, PHP 8 +, MySQL, composer.
 Used: CodeIgniter4.
 - Start Apache & MySQL.
 - `` git clone https://github.com/MichelangeloCB/mtechtask.git `` and put the files in: C:/xampp/htdocs/.
 - In .env set hostname and username according to your database settings.